 TABLE OF CONTENTS

-Digits of Hindlimb of Ox is Resemble those of the forelimb very closely
+Digits of the hindlimb of the ox resemble those of the forelimb digits very closely.

 Sheep and Goat